andrew/ultimate-awesome/README.md

 - [awesome-taglines](https://github.com/miketheman/awesome-taglines) - Awesome list of software taglines.
 - [awesome-options](https://github.com/opynfinance/awesome-options) - Curated list of resources for Opyn, to learn options, and the tools to do it!.
 - [links](https://github.com/pawroman/links) - Links to programming and software engineering related resources I found useful or interesting.
 A personal "awesome list".
+- [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
 - [awesome-masonite](https://github.com/vaibhavmule/awesome-masonite) - Curating the best Masonite packages and resources.
 - [awesome-stablecoins](https://github.com/0xperp/awesome-stablecoins) - A hopefully comprehensive guide to the stablecoin landscape.
 - [awesome-makecode](https://github.com/adafruit/awesome-makecode) - A curated list of resources for Microsoft MakeCode.